sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 ### Which ICA Algorithm?

 EEGLAB allows users to try
 different ICA decomposition algorithms.
 Infomax ICA using [runica.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=runica.m), Jader algorithm using [jader.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=jader.m), and the SOBI algorithm using the [sobi.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=sobi.m) are all part of the default EEGLAB distribution.
-Other options available in the dropdown list of algorithms are a modified version of SOBI for data epochs ([acsobiro.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=acsobiro.m)), and [binica.m](https://github.com/sccn/binica) which is a compiled C-version of Infomax (as opposed to the Matlab [runica.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=runica.m) version).
+Other options available in the dropdown list of algorithms are a modified version of SOBI for data epochs ([acsobiro.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=acsobiro.m)), and [binica.m](https://github.com/sccn/binica) which is a compiled C-version of Infomax (as opposed to the MATLAB [runica.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=runica.m) version).

-To use the FastICA algorithm, one must install the [FastICA toolbox](http://www.cis.hut.fi/projects/ica/fastica/) and include it in the Matlab path.
+To use the FastICA algorithm, one must install the [FastICA toolbox](http://www.cis.hut.fi/projects/ica/fastica/) and include it in the MATLAB path.
 You may also install the [ICALAB](http://bsp.teithe.gr/members/downloads/ICALABSignal.html) distribution, which contains other algorithms, or install the [Picard](https://github.com/pierreablin/picard) EEGLAB plugin, a version of Infomax implementing Newton optimization.
 ICA algorithms installed with these tools will automatically appear in the dropdown list of available ICA algorithms  in the previous section's graphic interface.

 You may install the [Amica](https://github.com/japalmer29/amica) and [postAmicaUtility](https://github.com/sccn/postAmicaUtility) plugins to use Amica in EEGLAB.
 By contrast with other ICA algorithms, Amica does not use the standard ICA interface and creates its own sets of menus.